hichamelhady/ConsoElec/README.md

 The Sankey chart, presents Electricity general consumption in France.
 It contains two dynamic ribs.
 The left one, allows the user to select and move a specific region, while the right one, allows to select and move the field (residential, industrial….)
+Of course you can select a specific target ( e.g. Ile de France -> Conso tertiaire) and just put the mouse pointer over it , and get some details, like the annual electricity consumption of this target .

 # Stacked/Grouped Bar chart :